PV String Sizing Calculations for Grid-Tied Inverters

 - What is the most critical factor in PV string sizing calculations?

-- The most critical factor is correcting the module’s open-circuit voltage (Voc) for the coldest expected ambient temperature, as required by NEC 690.7.
-This determines the maximum voltage the system can produce and ensures it does not exceed the inverter’s maximum system voltage rating, which is a crucial safety and equipment-protection measure.
+- The most critical factor for avoiding overvoltage is correcting the module’s open-circuit voltage (Voc) for the lowest-expected ambient temperature, as required by NEC 690.7.
+This determines the maximum voltage the system can produce and ensures it does not exceed the inverter’s maximum system voltage rating.

 - How does the inverter MPPT voltage range affect the minimum number of modules?

 - The inverter’s MPPT voltage range dictates the operational window for efficient power production.
-The total Vmp (maximum power voltage) of the string, corrected for the highest expected temperatures, must be higher than the minimum MPPT voltage.
-This ensures the inverter can “wake up” and maintain optimal performance on hot, sunny days when module voltage is at its lowest.
+The total string Vmp, corrected for the highest expected ambient temperature, must be within the inverter’s MPPT window so the inverter can start and operate efficiently on hot days.

 - Do I still need to perform PV string sizing calculations if I use module-level power electronics (MLPE)?